“It is best to let your vagina clean itself. The vagina

 If you are worried about what is going on down there, it may be in your best interest to choose to talk to your health care provider about this.
 The JH note:

-“If you are worried about the odour of your vulva and vagina, and/or have symptoms such as itching, burning, irritation, soreness, painful sex or painful urination, see your doctor”.10
+“If you are worried about the smell, or have symptoms such as itching, burning, irritation, soreness, painful sex or pain when you wee, see your doctor”.10

 In Vagina: What’s Typical, What’s Not – What Are Signs or Symptoms of Vaginal Problems? the (United States) Mayo Clinic explain: